avaje-metrics-deprecated/metrics-api/README.md

 ```

 ## Example Per Request output

+> Per Request timing is a little bit more expensive to collect and can produce a lot of output.
+As such it is expected that you only turn it on when needed.
+For example, for the next 5 invocations of CustomerResource.asBean() collect per request timings.

 Per request timing can be set for specific timing metrics - for example, collect per request timing on the next 5 invocations of the CustomerResource.asBean() method.

 Per request timing output shows the nested calls and where the time went for that single request.
 The p column shows the percentage of total execution - for example 81% of execution time was taken in Muse.iDoTheRealWorkAroundHere.
+Typically in looking at this output you ignore/remove/collapse anything that has percentage of 0.

 The columns are: d=depth, p=percentage, ms=milliseconds, us=microseconds, m=metric name